berekuk/perl-motivation-survey/README.md

 The raw, anonymized data can be found here: <http://berekuk.wufoo.eu/reports/perl-motivation-raw-data/>.
 Use the "export" button to get the tab-separated data for further processing.

-I'm going to import it into this repo when the survey will be over, in case my wufoo account won't last.
+Cached copy of the data is stored in this repo, in the `data` file.

 # Scripts

-`process.pl` fetches the survey data and processes it.
+`process.pl` processes the data and prints the aggregated results to the terminal.

-By now, it prints the aggregated results to the terminal.
+It can fetch the latest version of data with `REFETCH=1` option.
+It'll use `data` file otherwise.

 Ideas on different metrics to calculate:
 * how the experience and contribution frequency slices affect the reasons?